JannisGz/Chess/README.md

 ![Screenshot of the in game view](https://github.com/JannisGz/Chess/blob/master/doc/inGameScreenshot.png?raw=true)

 This Java application simulates a chess board for two players on the same computer.
-Just like in a real chess game, players move their pieces alternately.
-Additionally a panel to the side holds details about the match.
+Just like in a real world chess game, players move their pieces alternately, following the rules and conditions of their chess pieces, until either a checkmate (one player wins) or a remis (tie) has been reached.
+The application itself checks if the player inputs correspond to valid moves and if checks, checkmates or a remis occured.
+Additionally a panel to the side holds details about the ongoing match.
 It displays the currently active player and a list of moves that have been carried out so far.
 At any time the board can be reset to its initial state, by clicking on the 'restart'- Button.

-Chess pieces are moved by first clicking on a chess piece, that belongs the currently active player.
-The chosen piece is marked with a small blue highlight around the tile it is located on.
+Chess pieces are moved, by first clicking on a chess piece, which belongs the currently active player.
+The tile this chess piece is located on, is then marked with a small blue highlight.
 Next, a valid target tile or enemy chess piece has to be chosen.
 Each type of chess piece has a different move set.
-For every move the application checks if it complies to the chess rules.
+For every move the application checks if it complies to the rules of chess.
 If it detects an invalid move the board is reset to the choosing phase.
-However, if the move is valid, it is carried out.
+However, if the move is considered valid, it is carried out.

-Additionally, after every turn the board is checked if it meets check, checkmate or remis conditions.
-If a remis or checkmate is detected, the game ends.

 <a name="gettingStarted"/></a>
 ## Getting started

 An executable jar file is placed in the root directory of this project.
 The Chess Application can be started with a simple double-click.
-Other than a Java Version, no additional software is needed.
+Other than a Java distribution, no additional software is needed.
 The full source code is also available by cloning this repository.

 <a name="about"/></a>
 ## About